AlexsLemonade/scpca-downstream-analyses/README.md

 The default `config.yaml` variables that are relevant to your project include the following:

 - `data_dir`: path to the main data directory that holds your samples' files
-	- expected within this directory would be individual folders for each sample, with the folder name corresponding to the sample ID, that hold the pre-processed RDS files with the file name in the format, `<library_id>_filtered.rds`
+	- expected within this directory would be individual folders for each sample, with the folder name corresponding to the sample ID, that hold the pre-processed `SingleCellExperiment` RDS files
 - `results_dir`: path to a results directory to hold your project's output files
 - `project_metadata`: path to your specific project metadata TSV file with the columns as follows:
     -  `sample_id`, whose values are the names of the sample folders
-    - `library_id`, whose values are the prefix to the `_filtered.rds` file
+    - `library_id`, whose values are the names of the associated libraries
     - `filtering_method`, whose values should be one of "manual" or "miQC"
+    - `filepath`, with values corresponding to the relevant path to the pre-processed `SingleCellExperiment` RDS object associated with each library ID

 You can tell the config file to point to your specific project variables by running Snakemake using the `snakemake --cores 2` command and modifying the relevant parameters using the `--config` flag as in the following example: